Afikpo North

 Afikpo is a Local Government Area of Ebonyi State, Nigeria.
 Its headquarters is in the town of Ehugbo, Afikpo.
 Important townships include Ehugbo (with Itim Ukwu, Ohaisu, Nkpoghoro, Ugwuegu/Amaizu, Ozizza autonomous communities characteristic of towns too) Unwana and Amasiri.
 Other notable areas are Ibii and Akpoha.
-Afikpo north is in Ebonyi south senatorial district of Ebonyi state Nigeria.
+Afikpo North is located in Ebonyi South senatorial district of Ebonyi state Nigeria.

 It has an area of 240 km^{2} and a population of 881,611 at the 2021.
 Its postal code is 490.

 The major language is a more localised form of the Igbo language known as the 'Ehugbo Language'.
 It has a rich Igbo traditional heritage and culture and has festivals like the 'New Yam Festival' that hold at the end of the month of August every year, which marks the beginning of a new traditional year.

 Igbo traditional centre

 Afikpo is a centre of ancient Igbo tradition.
 Ceremonial (now antique) masks have been carefully preserved by the state tourism board.
-Afikpo is an ancient city-state.
 Several archaeological findings support the claim that Afikpo civilisation existed as far back as the Neolithic age.

 There is a rite of passage for every male child from Afikpo.
 This entails initiation into the Ogo cult.
 It is shrouded in secrecy and mystery, as women are not let into the workings of the cult.
 This confers adulthood to the male child.

+Afikpo is the only surviving hamlet of the ancient ugwuegu culture 3000 BCE - 5th century CE, Afikpo preserved the ancient hamlet complex culture of the Egu people as a fortress of the refugees from the ugwuegu abandoned valley.
+It is undoubtedly one of the oldest continuously inhabited settlements and one the still existing pre Nri society in Igbo land.

+Climate

+In Afikpo, the rainy season is humid, oppressive, and overcast and the dry season is hot, muggy, and partially cloudy.
+Over the course of the year, the temperature normally fluctuates between 66 °F to 88 °F and is rarely below 60 °F or over 91 °F.

+Geography and economy

+Afikpo North Local Government Area (LGA) is 240 km^{2} in size, with an average temperature of 27.5 degrees Celsius or 81.5 degrees Fahrenheit and an estimated humidity of 74%.

+Yam, cassava, and rice are among the many crops grown in Afikpo North, which is well known for its substantial agricultural output.
+Also, business thrives in the Afikpo North local government region with markets such as the Eke and Nkwo markets providing veritable forums for the interchange of a wide range of goods and services.